 A bachelor’s degree (or equivalent) and results of the Graduate Record Examination are required for application.
 Students whose native language is not English must take the TOEFL examinations or provide other evidence of fluency in English (such as a degree from an institution in which the language of instruction is English).
 A broad background in the liberal arts and sciences is preferred.

-More information on applying can be found on the Johns Hopkins University Graduate Studies website.
+More information on applying can be found on the Krieger Graduate Admissions and Enrollment site.

 All applications should be submitted online.